If we think of teaching as a profession, what would that mean?

 To compensate, sometimes we have been able to find ways to add to the paycheck with additional work we really wanted to do.
 Some of us lead touring groups, run drama clubs, offer private tutoring; some of us coach.
 Some seek grants, quality teaching bonus pay, and venues in which to publish.

 All of this adds to a very busy agenda in a very stressful profession.
 And yet it may also move us in the direction we need to go if we are to satisfy our personal ambitions and inclinations.
 No two teachers are alike.
-And over time we may be able to make choices that move us in personally desired directions.
+And over time we may be able to make the choices we need.
 These help us escape the monoculture with its few limited categories of study and certification into new and broader dimensions to explore – some interdisciplinary, some multi-cultural, some in the field work, some curricular innovations, some national endowments.

-These extras help us move to where we need to be to continue to grow.
-Most of the time we must substantially alter our job conditions and even the job itself to continue our learning and carve out a place for ourselves.
+These extras help us to continue to grow.
+Most of the time we must substantially alter our job conditions and even the job itself to continue our learning and carve out a place, even a unique one, for ourselves.

 [For many years I was struck by the sense that I taught more successfully in the drama club and the 40 plus productions I directed during my high school days than in all the classes, in part because of the enthusiasm of the students who were similarly seeking what made them joyous and in part because of the contagion of enthusiasm.
 Eventually I created a Performing Arts Center and put on 5-7 productions a year as my job.]